lofrienger/lofrienger.github.io/_pages/about.md

 -->

 # 🔥 News
+- *2024.10*: Two papers on vision-guided robotic surgery have been accepted at IEEE ROBIO 2024.
+- *2024.08*: One paper "Benchmarking Robustness of Endoscopic Depth Estimation with Synthetically Corrupted Data" has been accepted at the Simulation and Synthesis in Medical Imaging (SASHIMI) workshop at MICCAI 2024.
 - *2023.08*: Our paper "SAM Meets Robotic Surgery: An Empirical Study on Generalization, Robustness and Adaptation" has been accepted as an Oral Presentation at the MedAGI workshop, MICCAI 2023.
 - *2023.06*: Our paper "Generalizing Surgical Instruments Segmentation to Unseen Domains with One-to-Many Synthesis" is accepted by IROS-2023.
 - *2023.06*: One paper about robust medical image segmentation is accepted by IEEE Transactions on Automation Science and Engineering.